mcpanzors/eyes.storybook/README.md

     // only images for validation
     useSelenium: false, // default mode is VisualGrid mode, change this to `true` to use Selenium mode

-    // `storybookAddress` defines an address to an external Storybook server.
+    // `storybookUrl` defines an address to an external Storybook server.
 Define this value
     // only in case if you don't want that starting Storybook was part of our process.
     // The value should be like 'http://localhost:9001/'
-    storybookAddress: undefined, // by default we will start Storybook server in the process
+    storybookUrl: undefined, // by default we will start Storybook server in the process

     // `storybookPort` defines port on which we will start Storybook server.
 The value
-    // is not related to `storybookAddress` and will be ignored if you specify both values
+    // is not related to `storybookUrl` and will be ignored if you specify both values
     storybookPort: process.env.SBCONFIG_PORT || 9001, // Storybook default

     // `storybookHost` defines host on which we will start Storybook server.
 The value
-    // is similar to `storybookPort`, can't be used with `storybookAddress`
+    // is similar to `storybookPort`, can't be used with `storybookUrl`
     storybookHost: process.env.SBCONFIG_HOSTNAME || 'localhost', // Storybook default

-    // `seleniumAddress` defines address to selenium server.
+    // `seleniumUrl` defines address to selenium server.
 You can use the next url as
     // an example: 'http://localhost:4444/wd/hub'
-    seleniumAddress: undefined, // by default we start build-in selenium server
+    seleniumUrl: undefined, // by default we start build-in selenium server

     // `capabilities` defines capabilities that will be passed to WebDriver.
 You can add
     // options or change browser (make sure that you have required WebDriver in your PATH)